Top 5 Infrastructure as Code Security Challenges

 5. Ghost resources

 Failing to tag assets during IaC operations can result in “ghost” resources.
-These untagged assets are challenging to detect and visualize and is difficult for developers to observe within the cloud.
+These untagged assets are challenging to detect and visualise and is difficult for developers to observe within the cloud.
 In addition, the observability of these resources may not be equivalent to the rest of the system.
 They consume resources, create potential attack vectors, and affect posture—potentially causing a drift.

 These "ghost" resources can increase billing, make maintenance difficult, and reduce reliability.
 In addition, these untagged resources can as gateways to security breaches since they represent a risky attack surface.
 It is imperative to tag and monitor untagged resources to mitigate these risks.